caedm/wall-ink/README.md

 ## Why e-ink?
 Is it a touch display?
 In order to run the device for over a year on a set of AA batteries, we needed to use the lowest power screen possible.
 Since e-ink screens can hold their image even with the power removed, this is by far the lowest power option out there.
 To keep the cost down, the type of [E-ink screens](https://en.wikipedia.org/wiki/E-ink) we chose from Waveshare / Good Display does not have touch screen capability.

+## What size e-ink screens are supported?
+The real limitation of screen resolution support is the RAM available on the esp8266.
+Some plugins like the static image plugin and the simple text plugin can handle any screen size dynamically.
+Other plugins like the booked and google plugins that use the genral scheduling functions are hard-coded for Waveshare 7.5" screens at 640x384 and Waveshare 4.2" screens at 400x300 pixels.

 <img src="https://i.imgur.com/BPVGRtd.png" width="320">
 ## What skills and tools  will I need to complete this project?
 Some basic electronics experience could be useful if building a [development board prototype](https://github.com/caedm/wall-ink/wiki/development-board-prototype).
 Building an actual [wall-ink device](https://github.com/caedm/wall-ink/wiki/wall-ink-device) will require some basic soldering and 3d printing, and some electronics experience would be useful to help identify and purchase all the right [parts.](https://github.com/caedm/wall-ink/wiki/partslist) The software end of the project will require the use of the Arduino IDE to flash the firmware, and a simple web server to run the [wall-ink-server](https://github.com/caedm/wall-ink-server).